syxanash/joshua_bot/README.md

 ### Startup commands

 When a bot is protected by **password** you can execute a sequence of commands as soon as the user logs in.
-For instance if you take a look at `config.json` you'll find an array alled `startup_commands`.
+Take a look at `config.json` you'll find an array alled `startup_commands`.
 You can edit this variable and add your list of startup commands that you wish to execute after logging in.

 For example: